ComputingStack/Uniview-OpenStack-Portal/README.md

-# Uniview OpenStack Billing and Dashboard Solutions
+# Uniview OpenStack Billing and Controal Panel Dashboard Solutions
 The current repo is a place for artifacts and install manual, discussion and issues surrounding deployment of ComputingStack Uniview Openstack Portal.
 It includes the artifacts needed for install and daily operations, such as kubernetes deploy helm charts, docker-compose, configuration and Database releated scripts, process, customizations etc, in order to stand up a proper cloud portal integration.

 Uniview is a total solution of OpenStack monetization.